Hey, nice to see you here! Welcome to WPMarmite!

-During the last 8 years, WPMarmite has established itself as one of the leading WordPress blogs in France (and in the French-speaking world).
+In more than 8 years, WPMarmite has established itself as one of the reference blogs on WordPress in France (and in the French-speaking world).

 With more than 250 articles online and almost as many videos on YouTube, there's plenty to watch, read and learn.

-When I go to a WordPress event, I meet so many people that tell me how often they come across WPMarmite when they look for information.
+When I go to a WordPress event, I meet so many people who tell me how often they come across WPMarmite when they look for information.